COLLEGE OF ARTS AND SCIENCES: GENERAL INFORMATION

 What is graduation certification?

 Graduation certification is the process through which each undergraduate student's grades and coursework are checked prior to issuing a diploma.
 Walking in the commencement ceremony does not mean that you have graduated.
-The Graduation Analyst must go over your coursework to ensure that all requirements have been met and that you have taken any Area Exit Exams.
+The graduation coordinators must go over your coursework to ensure that all requirements have been met.
 All transfer work must be included on your transcript in the University of Memphis system, and no "I" or Incomplete grades may be outstanding.
 If all of these requirements have been met, your graduation will be certified, and your diploma will be mailed by the Commencement Office approximately 8-10 weeks after the ceremony

 How do transfer credits apply?